 Erica Porter is a classically trained pianist and composer.
-She is the composer and sound designer for the video game, Live by the Sword: Tactics, developed by Labrador Studios in the United Kingdom.
-The link is on the homepage to view the Steam page for Live by the Sword: Tactics.
+She is the composer and sound designer for the video game, Live by the Sword: Tactics, developed by Labrador Studios in the United Kingdom and its link is on the portfolio page.
 She’s also had her pieces Galactic Triumph, A Daughter’s Beauty and Preparation recorded by The Budapest Score.
 Her piece, Motion, premiered at Carnegie Hall by The United Nations Chamber Music Society in the fall of 2021.
 She composed the music for the documentary, Dr. Roger Peele: A Revolutionary in Psychiatry that will be screened at the A.P.A.
 (American Psychiatric Association) in May 2022 and other film festivals.

 While Erica was studying her M.A. in Contemporary Composition at the University of York in 2020, she began working for a director looking for a composer for his video game, Live by the Sword: Tactics.
 She was given complete autonomy over the music, and a six-month contract, then was given the opportunity of becoming the sound designer for the video, creating FX for the creations throughout the video game.
 During this time, she premiered her piece, String Quartet No. 1, performed by the Quatuor Diotima String Quartet, and was accepted into the Women’s Program for the Conducting at the Royal Conservatoire of Birmingham as well.